While preparation helps mitigate risks, it has limitations. No solution is foolproof, and isolation can be as dangerous as the threat itself.

 If you shelter:

-Stay informed using:
+Stay informed using

 Situational awareness means knowing what’s going on around you—and using that information to make smarter, safer decisions.
 It doesn’t require special training, just conscious attention.